microsoft/autogen/samples/tools/testbed/README.md

 Then edit ``includes/ENV`` as needed.

-The Testbed also requires installation of the __python docker__ library:
+The Testbed also requires Docker (Desktop or Engine) AND the __python docker__ library. **It will not run in codespaces**, unless you opt for native execution (with is strongly discouraged).
+To install Docker Desktop see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
+To install the Python library:

 ``pip install docker``